upjs/facile-validator/README.md

   lang: myLang,
 });
 ```
 Note that in this case you should define a message for each existing rule.
-Although, to override only certain messages, pass original language object:
+Although, to override only certain messages, pass the original language object:
 ```javascript
 import { Validator, enLang as en, createLang } from '@upjs/facile-validator';